Schools reopening: Challenges and advice

-Local and international schools in Hong Kong are allowed to reopen their campuses starting at the end of May, following several months of closure.
-According to a recent announcement from the Education Bureau (EDB), students can finally return to campus in a gradual reopening of schools.
+Local and international schools in Hong Kong reopened their campuses at the end of May 2020, and have been operating on a staggered timetable since.
+According to a recent announcement from the Education Bureau (EDB) on 29 March 2021, more students of all schools can return to campus in a gradual reopening of schools.
 In this Pacific Prime Hong Kong article, we’ll discuss details of schools reopening, the challenges involved, and offer some advice to help with the transition.

 Current COVID-19 update regarding schools reopening

 Local and international schools in Hong Kong follow different curriculums.
 International schools, for example, end their academic year around the middle of July.
-From May 20, 2020, international schools in Hong Kong are permitted to resume both primary and secondary classes in phases.
+After the Easter Holidays, all kindergartens, primary and secondary schools (including international schools), as well as tutorial schools in Hong Kong are permitted to arrange more students to return to campuses on a half-day basis in accordance with school-based circumstances.
+However, the number of students is capped at two-thirds of the school’s total number of students.

-Since schools are required to reopen in two or three phrases, their plans for resuming classes must first be submitted to the EDB for approval.
 One main concern about reopening schools involves minimizing the risk of infection.
-All schools have been advised to offer half-day classes at first, which will help reduce the risk of spread and make it easier for schools to clean their premises.
+All schools have been advised to offer half-day face-to-face classes for students of a specific individual grade level, alternating between all available levels at schools, which will help reduce the risk of spread and make it easier for schools to clean their premises.
+In other words, students attending morning and afternoon sessions must be from different class levels.

 Best practices for the safe reopening of schools